Chromatic homotopy theory is asymptotically algebraic: Descent

-The spectral sequence we will use is the Bousfield--Kan spectral sequence.
-To satisfy the first condition, in view of Remark 3.6 in \cite{mitchellthomasondescent}, it is enough to show that there is a universal bound on the vanishing line at some fixed page for the Bousfield--Kan spectral sequence associated to $\Prod{i \in U} Y_{i}^{\bullet}$ for any $U \in \cF$.
-By assumption there is a universal bound for $I \in \cF$, which gives the claim.
-To satisfy the second condition we must show that there is an isomorphism
+The first condition required for the proof is that there are no nontrivial elements in $\pi_* \Colim{U} X_U$ with infinite filtration.
+To satisfy this condition, in view of Remark 3.6 in \cite{mitchellthomasondescent}, it is enough to have that for each $k \in \Z$ and $U \in \cF$, the filtration in the $k$th column is finite at some fixed page for the Bousfield--Kan spectral sequence associated to $\Prod{i \in U} Y_{i}^{\bullet}$.
+This is our assumption, so this first condition is satisfied.